daniel-seiler/ImageTheming/README.md

 ## Selecting a theme

+You can either use a config file or a premade theme to select the colors.
+If a file is selected, all hex numbers with the length of 6 are used as colors.
-As soon as you found your theme, the appropriate name must be selected from [these](https://github.com/Mayccoll/Gogh/tree/master/themes) files (without the .sh extension).
-Example: `OneDark -> one-dark.sh -> ... -t=one-dark`
+If you want to use a premade theme, choose a color scheme from [these](https://github.com/Mayccoll/Gogh/tree/master/themes) files (without the .sh extension).
+Example: `OneDark -> one-dark.sh -> ... -t=one-dark` or `-t=.config/colors`

 ## Why